practicalli/practicalli-clojurescript-landingpage/README.md

     rm -rf target/public

-To create a production build run:
+Use the `:build/minify` for advanced compilation and a minified JavaScript file:

-    clojure -M:fig:min
+    clojure -M:env/figwheel:build/minify

-> The fig:live build will write the generated javascript code in the `/docs/cljs-out/dev-main.js` file.
+> The :env/fig:build/live build will write the generated javascript code in the `/docs/js/practicalli-landing-page.js` file.

 ## Running tests